 Applicants should contact specific members of the Byrd Center prior to submitting their application to discuss possible projects and determine how their proposed research will complement existing programs.
 This fellowship is limited to research of mutual interest to both the fellow and his/her Byrd Center mentor.
 Postdoctoral awards will be for 18 months.
 A competitive stipend and a research and travel allowance will be provided.

 The applicant must email the following material, in a single pdf file attachment, to Michele Cook at firstname.lastname@example.org :

 - a statement of general research interests

 - a detailed description (fewer than 5 pages) of the specific research project to be conducted during the term of the fellowship

 - curriculum vitae

-Applications must be received no later than January 31, 2021.
-Selection of fellowship recipients will be made by March 15, 2021.
+All application materials must be received no later than January 31, 2021.
+Selection of fellowship recipients will be made by the first week of May, 2021.

 The Ohio State University is an Equal Opportunity/Affirmative Action employer.
 Qualified women, minorities, Vietnam-era Veterans, disabled Veterans and individuals with disabilities are encouraged to apply.
 Successful completion of a background check is required for all final candidates.